rezkam/mono/README.md

 # Mono Service

-Mono is a robust To-Do list application service providing both gRPC and REST APIs.
+Mono is a To-Do list application service providing both gRPC and REST APIs.
 It supports multiple storage backends (File System and Google Cloud Storage) and features OpenTelemetry integration for observability.

 ## Features